Generalizing Hurwitz's quaternionic proof of Lagrange's and Jacobi's four-square theorems: Intersecting unit orbits with suborders

 Once we've built up some tools to aid in the verification in the next subsection, we shall illustrate in Example~\ref{ex:perceptive-composing} that without the condition that $[\mathcal H:\mathcal G]_{\OK}$, $[\mathcal G:\mathcal F]_{\OK}$ be comaximal, the conclusion of part (iii) need not hold.

 For now, the last proposition suggests it may be beneficial, when studying a suborder $\mathcal F\subseteq \mathcal H$, to insert intermediate orders such that the two resulting indices are comaximal.
-In its most severe form, this looks followingly:
+In its most severe form, this looks as follows:

 \begin{prop} Let orders $\mathcal F\subseteq \mathcal H$ be given and let a factorization of $[\mathcal H:\mathcal F]_{\OK}$ into powers of distinct prime ideals $\mathfrak p_1^{e_1}\cdots \mathfrak p_r^{e_r}$ be given.
 Then there exists a chain of orders